cloudmine/qlik-servercode-prod/README.md

 ##Ephemera

-For any questions or concerns, please contact `support@cloudmineinc.com`.
+For any questions or concerns, or if you have any suggestions or ideas, please contact `support@cloudmineinc.com`.